• Skip to primary navigation

 Crinkle Cut FriesCrispy on crispy—because sometimes more is more

-You don't need much on the side-just something to balance the bold flavor.
+You don't need much on the side-just something to balance the bold flavor, or switch to a pasta-based one-dish like easy buffalo chicken pasta for weeknights, which can be ready in about 30 minutes.

 How to Store and Reheat Like a Pro